-Marriott International Inc. (MAR), the largest publicly traded U.S. hotel chain, sued the owner of the Eden Roc Renaissance Hotel in Miami Beach over accusations it attempted a hostile takeover of the hotel.
+Marriott International Inc. (MAR:US), the largest publicly traded U.S. hotel chain, sued the owner of the Eden Roc Renaissance Hotel in Miami Beach over accusations it attempted a hostile takeover of the hotel.

 The suit accuses Miami-based Eden Roc of trying unsuccessfully to oust Renaissance Hotel Management Co. as manager of the hotel during an “egregious raid in the pre-dawn hours” on Oct.
 14, according to a complaint filed yesterday in New York State Supreme Court in Manhattan.

 Marriott is seeking injunctions preventing Eden Roc from taking any action to remove or replace Renaissance as manager of the hotel and interfering with its management and operation, according to the court documents.

 “While Eden Roc’s initial hostile takeover attempt was unsuccessful due in part to timely police intervention, Eden Roc has threatened to try again and may do so at any moment, if the requested relief is not granted,” according to the complaint.